holgerbrandl/kalasim/docs/userguide/docs/component.md

 If the component is canceled, activated, passivated, interrupted or held the failed flag will be set as well.

-* If the component is current, use always yield self.wait()
+* If the component is current, use always yield wait()
 * Although theoretically possible it is not recommended to use wait for non current components.

 ### interrupt